 Sayadeya Egyptian

-Whole white fish cooked over rice tinted deep amber with slow-caramelized onions and warm spices, a coastal classic from Egypt's Mediterranean and Red Sea ports.
+Whole white fish cooked over rice tinted deep amber with slow-caramelized onions and warm spices, a coastal classic from Egypt's Mediterranean ports.

-Sayadeya means fisherman's dish, and it is the signature of Egypt's harbor towns from Alexandria to Port Said and the Red Sea coast.
-The secret is deeply browned onions, cooked almost to mahogany, whose sweetness and color saturate the rice and broth; the fish is poached or layered on top, making a one-pot feast that fishermen have prepared from the day's catch for generations.
+Sayadeya means fisherman's dish, from the Arabic for fisherman, and it is a shared classic of the Eastern Mediterranean coast, prepared in Lebanon, Palestine, Syria, and Egypt alike rather than uniquely Egyptian.
+The Egyptian version's secret is its onions, browned almost to mahogany, whose sweetness and dark color saturate the rice and broth; the fish is poached in the stock or layered on top, making a one-pot dish that coastal fishermen from Alexandria to Port Said and Damietta have prepared from the day's catch for generations.

 The rice is deeply savory and faintly sweet from the caramelized onions, fragrant with cumin.
 The fish is moist and flaky, and crisp fried onions on top add bursts of golden, jammy crunch.